Sheep-y/Modnix/DESIGN_DOC.md

 ### Mod Parsing

+1. If file extension is .dll, parse mod metadata from assembly information which serve as a default.
+2. If file extension is .dll, find embedded "mod_info" and, if found, parse as .js, merge with replace.
-1. If file extension is .js or .json, parse as mod.js.
-See example below.
+3. If file extension is not .dll, parse as mod.js.
+See format below.
     1. If success, but mod does not specify any contents (Mods, Dlls, Alters, Assets), and is non-root, adds all dlls whose name match the folder (see above).
-2. If file extension is .dll, parse mod metadata from assembly information which serve as a default.
-3. If file extension is .dll, find embedded "mod_info" and, if found, parse as .js, merge with replace.
-4. If file extension is .dll and not Modnix, parse as PPML.
-Abort if failed.
-5. Check built-in override list.
+4. Check built-in override list.
 If any match, merge with replace.
-6. Check user override list.
+5. Check user override list.
 If any match, merge with replace.

-Mods that fail to parse at step 1, 2, and 4 will not be loaded.
+Mods that fail to parse at step 1 and 3 will not be loaded.
-Parse failures at step 3, 5, and 6 are ignored and proceed to next step.
+Parse failures at step 2, 4, and 5 are ignored and proceed to next step.

 Currently only dll mods are supported.
 Data mods is planned in future releases.